Lecturer in Law

 Vargas’s work focuses on Alien Tort Statue litigation, the inter-American system, labor conditions, prison conditions, and the intersection of corporate responsibility, environmental degradation and human rights.
 She is currently completing a textbook on the inter-American system, written jointly with Professor James Cavallaro and other inter-American system experts.

-Claret earned her Ph.D. in Latin American and Brazilian literature from Harvard University and her J.D. from Harvard Law School.
-While in law school, Claret worked with Harvard’s International Human Rights Clinic, its War Crimes Prosecution Clinic, and researched comparative and international law.
-After graduating from law school, Claret clerked for the Honorable Mark L. Wolf, then-Chief Judge of the United States District Court for the District of Massachusetts.
-Claret has also worked with the Centro de Estudios Legales y Sociales (CELS) in Argentina and was a legal fellow at the Center for Justice and Accountability (CJA), an international human rights organization dedicated to using litigation to hold perpetrators individually accountable for human rights abuses.
+She earned her B.A. in social studies, and M.A. and Ph.D. in Latin American Literature from Harvard University.
+She holds a J.D. from Harvard Law School.
+She clerked for the Honorable Mark L. Wolf, former Chief Judge of the United States District Court for the District of Massachusetts.
+She has also worked with the Centro de Estudios Legales y Sociales (CELS) in Argentina and was a legal fellow at the Center for Justice and Accountability (CJA).

 Prior to embarking on a human rights law career, she was assistant professor of Modern Languages and Literatures at the University of Miami, working on violence, ethics, indigenous movements and public intellectuals' human rights advocacy during and after dictatorships.